systemsdk/docker-apache-php-symfony/docs/development.md

 Rector now supports upgrades of your code from PHP 5.3 to 8.1 or upgrades your code for new framework version.
 This tool supports major open-source projects like Symfony, PHPUnit, Nette, Laravel, CakePHP and Doctrine.
 You can find live demo [here](https://symfonycasts.com/screencast/symfony6-upgrade/rector) or more info [here](https://packagist.org/packages/rector/rector).

 Rector is available for test/dev environment.
-If you need to run this tool, please use next local shell command in order to enter inside php container shell and then run rector:
+If you need to run this tool, please use next local shell command in order to enter inside symfony container shell and then run rector:
 ```bash
 make ssh
 ```